The Student Finance income assessment

 - how did it happen (e.g. did your parents ask you to move out, or did you decide to move out; did you stay with a friend or another family member, or did you start renting your own accommodation, etc.)

-- what is your situation now (e.g. do you have any contact with your parents at all, if so how often and by what means – phone/email/in person)
+- what is your situation now (e.g. do you have any contact with your parents at all?
+If so how often and by what means – phone/email/in person)

 - why you feel that for now the situation is irreconcilable (e.g. what is it about the situation that means you believe that you cannot resume your relationship with your parents in the foreseeable future).
 This does not mean that you are saying you will never be able to resume your relationship with your parents, it is just saying that you don't currently have contact with them, and don't expect to for the foreseeable future.

-You might find that it feels difficult to write all of this information down, as often the circumstances you are writing about will bring up painful feelings.
+It can feel difficult to write all of this information down, as often the circumstances you are writing about will bring up painful feelings.
 A Welfare Adviser can help you write your letter with you, if you would find that helpful.

 You may be reassured to know that SFE won't show your letter to your parents or contact your parents for confirmation.